-Detroit’s celebrated siblings, the Belle Isle Aquarium and the Anna Scripps Whitcomb Conservatory, opened together on Aug.
+Belle Isle’s celebrated siblings, the Belle Isle Aquarium and the Anna Scripps Whitcomb Conservatory, opened together on Aug.
 18, 1904.
 The two landmarks, designed by renowned architect Albert Kahn fascinated and delighted generations of Detroiters.
 At the time of its closure in 2005, the aquarium was the longest continuously running aquarium in the United States and the only aquarium in Michigan.

 An Italian flavor

 Clarence M. Burton, in his history on the city of Detroit, attributes the idea of an aquarium to Rep. David E. Heineman, who had visited Naples, Italy, and studied that city’s Anton Dorhn Aquarium.
 Heineman, who had earlier been the city’s chief assistant attorney, introduced a bill in the Legislature to provide funding for the conservatory and aquarium.
 The act authorized that $150,000 in bonds be issued (about $3.7 million today) was passed on May 26, 1899.
 It just hinged on a vote of the people, which gave its support.
 The bonds were issued March 1, 1900, and the money was placed in the city treasury for building the two landmarks.